main menu

 what causes eczema?

-It’s caused by an overactive immune system and a compromised skin barrier, making the skin more prone to inflammation and infection.
+Eczema is caused by an overactive immune system and a weakened skin barrier, making the skin more prone to irritation, inflammation, and infections.
+Triggers include allergens, stress, weather changes, and certain skincare products.
+Learn more about common triggers on the National Eczema Association’s guide.

-Eczema commonly affects infants and children and can persist into adulthood.
-It’s more frequent in people with a family history of Eczema or other allergies.
+Eczema commonly affects infants and children but can continue into adulthood.
+Those with a family history of eczema, asthma, or allergies are at higher risk.

-Treatment helps manage symptoms, prevents infections due to scratching, and improves quality of life.
+Treating eczema helps control itching, prevents infections from excessive scratching, and improves overall skin health and quality of life.

 how is eczema treated?